juntao/arenztopia/content/news/Issue 32.md

 ## Credit Card Theft WARNING
 By Owen Miyazoi

 Police have reported a rash of recent credit card thefts.
 182 people reported unauthorized purchases from their cards, ranging from 10 Arenzos to over 1,400 Arenzos.
 The main target seems to be people who use ATMs operated by First Bank of Olb City; FBOC has closed their ATMs.
 Several suspects have been captured, however none of them seem to be the true criminal.
 The OCPD says to be careful and to not swipe if you see a suspicious, silvery, rectangular object attatched to the ATM that was not there before (These objects are credit card number collectors).
-If you have any other information, please call  and contact the OCPD.
+If you have any other information, please call 111 to contact the OCPD.

 ## Poetry
 By Lorenzo Avila, edited by Tony Yuan